ROGAL12321/CRUD-App/README.md

 # Crud App

-To jest aplikacja testowa w ramach rekrutacji na stanowisko Front-End Developer w firmie infullmobile
+This is the recruitment task for the Front-End Developer position in infullmobile.

 ## Available Scripts